Kandahar: Climate

-Kandahar has a hot desert climate (Köppen BWh), characterised by little precipitation and high variation between summer and winter temperatures.
+Kandahar has a hot semi-arid climate (Köppen BSh), that borders on a hot desert climate (BWh), characterised by little precipitation and high variation between summer and winter temperatures.
 Summers start in mid-May, last until late September, and are extremely dry.
 Temperatures peak in July with a 24-hour daily average of around 31.9 °C. They are followed by dry autumns from early October to late November, with days still averaging in the 20s °C (above 68 °F) into November, although nights are sharply cooler.
 Winter begins in December and sees most of its precipitation in the form of rain.
 Temperatures average 5.1 °C in January, although lows can drop well below freezing.
 They end in early March and are followed by a pleasant spring until late April with temperatures generally in the upper 10s °C to lower 30s °C (65–88 °F) range.
 Sunny weather dominates year-round, especially in summer, when rainfall is extremely rare.
 The annual mean temperature is 18.6 °C.